 Los Angeles Gopher Control and Removal

 Rodent Guys gopher control methods are second to none.
-Our gopher control methods include gassing (fumitoxin) (where allowed), poison, burrow blasting, trapping and we are effiecient all these methods.
+Our gopher control methods include gassing (fumitoxin – where allowed), poison, burrow blasting, trapping and we are efficient all these methods.
 Controlling Gophers is one of our biggest jobs and and be done as a one time or monthly basis.
 We take pride in being the best in eliminating gophers and we can take care of your problem on a one-time or monthly program.
-Call us for gopher control.
+Call us for gopher extermination.

 We are based in Southern California and cover most of Los Angeles County, Riverside County, San Bernardino County and Orange County.
 Our service is second to none.